daanielcruz/bomdebiblia-openquiz/README.md

 ## 🤔 How to contribute

-- Make a fork;
+- Fork the project;
 - Create a branck with your feature: `git checkout -b my-feature`;
 - Commit changes: `git commit -m 'feat: My new feature'`;
-- Make a push to your branch: `git push origin my-feature`.
+- Push them to your branch: `git push origin my-feature`.

-After merging your receipt request to done, you can delete a branch from yours.
+- Create a PR.

+After reviewed and merged, you'll receive a message.
+Then you can delete your branch.

 Made with ♥ by Daniel Cruz :wave: [Get in touch!](https://www.linkedin.com/in/danielfercruz/)